vrettasm/PyGeneticAlgorithms/README.md

     cd PyGeneticAlgorithms
     pip install .

-This will install the PyGenAlgo in the package management system.
+This will install the latest PyGenAlgo version in the package management system.

 ### Required packages